Lynskey tribunal

 The Lynskey tribunal was a British government inquiry, set up in October 1948 to investigate rumours of possible corruption in the Board of Trade.
 Under the chairmanship of a High Court judge, Sir George Lynskey, it sat in November and December 1948, hearing testimony from some sixty witnesses who included a number of government ministers and other high-ranking public servants.
 Much of the inquiry was centered on the relationship between the junior trade minister, John Belcher, and a self-styled business agent, Sidney Stanley, who claimed to have considerable influence in government circles which he was prepared to exercise on behalf of the business community.
 In its findings, published in January 1949, the tribunal found that Belcher, who admitted that he had accepted hospitality and small gifts from Stanley and from the distiller Sir Maurice Bloch, had been improperly influenced in his ministerial decision-making, although it dismissed allegations that he had received large sums of cash.
 A director of the Bank of England, George Gibson, was likewise found to have used his position to obtain personal advantage.
 All other ministers and officials were exonerated.
 Belcher resigned from his ministerial post and from parliament; Gibson was required to resign from his Bank directorship and from other public offices.
 Although the possibility of criminal proceedings was briefly considered, no further action was taken against any of the participants in the inquiry.

 Background

 The years following the Second World War saw the United Kingdom suffering from widespread material shortages and from rationing more severe than it had been during the war.
 During 1948, allegations began to surface that ministers and civil servants were taking bribes to help businessmen circumvent the rules.
 Home Secretary James Chuter Ede established a tribunal under High Court judge Sir George Lynskey, assisted by Godfrey Vick KC and Gerald Upjohn KC, and with a broad ranging remit to enquire into the allegations.
 The enquiry was thought to be sufficiently important to recall Attorney-General Sir Hartley Shawcross from his mission to the United Nations, where he was completing the administration of the Nuremberg Trials, so that he could lead for the government's interest.
 Arthur Goodhart argued that using Shawcross's elite forensic skills enhanced the efficiency, effectiveness and reputation of the Tribunal.

 Allegations

-The principal allegations centred on the activities of Sydney Stanley (ne Solomon Wulkan, alias Stanley Rechtand, Koszyski etc.) a fraudster, Zionist Spy, illegal immigrant from Poland and undischarged bankrupt.
-Stanley mixed with the great and the good of London society and rumours circulated that he was able, through his government contacts, to shortcut "red tape" and arrange preferential treatment, in return for monetary bribes.

-It was alleged, inter alia, that Stanley had taken money from:

-Harry Sherman, of Sherman Brothers, football pools promoters from Wales, who was seeking: